 4. Put Away Money for Retirement

-Whether it’s to a church, a charity, or just to a family member facing hard times, consider sharing some of your good fortune.
-Plus, when you give to a qualified charity and itemize your income tax deductions, your donations could have tax benefits as well.
+Whether it’s to a church, a charity, or just a family member facing hard times, consider sharing some of your good fortune.
+When you give to a qualified charity and itemize your income tax deductions, your donations could have tax benefits as well.

 Once word gets out you’ve struck the jackpot, you’re going to get a lot of requests for financial help.
 Some will be legitimate and compelling — others, not so much.
 You’ll almost certainly encounter some outright scam attempts too.